 Community Colleges of Spokane does not discriminate on the basis of race, color, religion, national origin, sex, disability, sexual orientation or age in its programs, activities or employment.
 CCS offers more than 100 academic degree and career and technical programs.
 CCS has an open door admissions policy which admits any graduate of a high school or an individual at least 18 years of age and holding a Certificate of Educational Competence.
 Some programs have additional admission criteria, which is listed on the website.
 CCS takes steps to ensure a lack of English language skills it not a barrier to admission or participation.
-Direct all inquiries regarding equal opportunity compliance and/or grievances to chief administration officer, CCS, 501 N. Riverpoint Blvd., P.O.
+Direct all inquiries regarding equal opportunity compliance and/or grievances to chief strategy and administration officer, CCS, 501 N. Riverpoint Blvd., P.O.
 Box 6000, MS1004, Spokane, Wash.
 99217-6000 or call 509-434-5037.
 Direct all inquiries or grievances regarding access and Title IX to the chief compliance officer, 2917 W. Whistalks Way, MS 3027, Spokane, Wash.
 99224, or call 509-279-6012.

 Amy McCoy | Chief Compliance Officer